 Master of Science Programs Covering Biometrics

-Training in biometrics and biometry is available though computer science and biostatistics departments.
-These 2-year programs offer coursework in distributed computing, bioinformatics, network security and databases.
-The completion of a final thesis paper or project, demonstrating a command of relevant concepts like data mining, information security and technology, is required of graduate students.
+Training in biometrics and biometry is available through computer science and biostatistics departments.
+These programs offer coursework in distributed computing, bioinformatics, network security, and databases.
+The completion of a final thesis paper or project, demonstrating a command of relevant concepts like data mining, information security, and technology, is required of graduate students.

 - Database systems

 - Programming language

 According to the U.S. Bureau of Labor Statistics (BLS), statisticians could expect a 34% rise in employment opportunities for the 2014-2024 decade (www.bls.gov).
 The same source showed that these professionals earned $80,110 as a median annual salary as of May 2015.